IthacaThings/ttn-multitech-cm/README.md

 ```

 ## Set Global variables
-Modify *group_vars/all.yml* for your global config items.
+Modify *group_vars/conduits.yml* for your global config items.
 The default
 framework assumes that all gateways are in the same region and
 timezone.

 ## Add each of your gateways to *hosts*
-Normally you would put them in the *all* group, however you can divide
+Normally you would put them in the *production* group.
+There is also
+a *test* group.

-them into other groups, such as *test* and *production* or different
+You can divide them into other groups, such as different areas of
-areas of town.
+your organizations region.
 See Ansible documentation
 on [inventory](https://docs.ansible.com/ansible/intro_inventory.html)
 for more information.